(This page is work in progress, still mostly out of date since 02/20)

-News: I will be joining George Mason CS faculty in Fall'21.
+News: I joined George Mason CS faculty in Fall'21.
 If you are interested in algorithms and machine learning and looking for a great PhD program in Washington, DC metro area, check this ad and apply here.

 Assistant professor of Computer Science at Indiana University, Bloomington.

 Founding director of the Center for Algorithms and Machine Learning (CAML).

 Adjunct assistant professor at the Department of Statistics.

 |Interests: algorithms and foundations of scalable data analysis, machine learning, data science, privacy and targeted alternatives to bulk data collection.|

 Model for MapReduce/Spark-like computation.
 Algorthms for vector data: min spanning tree, min-cost bichromatic matching.

 Scalable massively parallel algorithms for single-linkage clustering of vector data.